MicrosoftDocs/mslearn-remotely-monitor-and-control-devices-with-iot-hub/README.md

 ## Prerequisites

 The student of the module will need familiarity with the Azure IoT Hub portal.
 The code development can be done using Visual Studio, or Visual Studio Code.
-The code itself is written in Node.js.
+The code itself is written in either Node.js, or C#.

 ## Setup